oweise/k8s-hello/README.md

 ## Deploy the cluster and a sample deployment

 All you have to do is to call `./up.sh`.
-The script deplyos the AWS cluster, 3 worker nodes and a sample deployment for you.
+The script deploys the AWS cluster, 3 worker nodes and a sample deployment for you.

 To connect to the cluster, you need to update your `~/.kube/config`.
 This can